Paulo-D2000/m17-cxx-demod/README.md

 Use `-b` to output a bitstream rather than baseband.

+Use `-K` to insert one key and output a AES256 Encrypted baseband.

 Use `-h` to see the full help.
 Many of the options do not yet work.

 The output of the modulator is 48ksps, 16-bit, 1 channel raw audio.